 Hawkins County, TN

-In 1786, Lazarus signed the petition seeking the formation of Hawkins Co. along with his father, Raleigh, and brother, Toliver.
+In 1786, Lazarus signed the petition seeking the formation of Hawkins Co. from Sullivan along with his father, Raleigh, and brother, Toliver.

 On Feb.
 19, 1787, a warrant was issued to Lazarus Dodson for 5000 acres of land on the south side of Elk River which he had entered on April 16, 1784.
 This warrant he had previously transferred to David Ross (Elk River runs primarily through the counties of Warren, Franklin and the SE corner of Giles in Tennessee).